christopherbolt/boltmail-api-documentation/QuickstartGuide.md

 # Quickstart Guide

 Send email from your app (such as Laravel, WordPress and and etc), with SMTP and API.
-With sign up in AvangEmail, you'll have a unique token which you can use to authenticate against our SMTP service or our HTTP API.
+With sign up in BoltMail, you'll have a unique token which you can use to authenticate against our SMTP service or our HTTP API.

 ## Verify Domain

-To set up domain for sending, you should add it to your AvangEmail account, and verify that in some step.
+To set up domain for sending, you should add it to your BoltMail account, and verify that in some step.
 First of all domain should be accessible .
 With verify your domain, you will show that authorized sender,not show sent via avangemail.com, positive reputation for your domain.

 ### How to verify your domain